stefanvoegelisrf/vides/epub/index.md

 - iPad Pro 12.9 (1024 x 1366)
 - landscape, can be used to present on the beamer and also works on the iPad

+### Tool

+I will use Figma as I want to use it for my personal work and also be more independent of Adobe programs.

+### Storytelling

+#### Ideas

+Gert Dumbar - "Oh and another thing is don’t use Helvetica please!"
+[Medium - Gert Dumbar in an Interview with Graham Sturt](https://medium.com/dutch-design-heroes/dutch-design-heroes-gert-dumbar-17cde989261d)

+Studio Dumbar now uses Haas Grotesk, which is originated from Helvetica.
+[Linotype - Neue Haas Grotesk](https://www.linotype.com/de/6598/neue-haas-grotesk.html)

+#### Studio Dumbar on strategy/identity

+> ##### Strategic positioning
+> What is the role you want to play in the life of your target audience; now, and in the future?
+We define the core answer to this question, in a clear and compelling way.
+Strategic positioning is foundational to our branding projects.
+It provides a compass for design, motion, sound, technology, communication–and much more.

+> ##### Visual Identity
+> Communicating who you are, without words; that’s how we see visual identity.
+Regardless of potential complexities and dynamics in your organisation; our mission is to express the personality of your brand in a strong, distinctive and appealing way.

+> ##### Motion identity
+> As brands live on screen most of the time, being static is not an option.
+Motion is a crucial part of your visual behavior.
+We bring brands to life, defining how they move and interact; in marketing-communication, but also in-product, in-app.

+> ##### Sound identity
+> Sound adds an undeniable dimension of emotion to branding.
+Tuned to the right moments and touch points, sound is essential in creating atmosphere and strengthening recognition.

+> ##### Integrated branding
+> We bring motion, sound and visual design together to create a dynamic, meaningful and future-focused brand.
+We want to build brands that make impact across all touch points and channels, in every part of the customer journey.
+We make sure your brand is heard and seen.

+#### Target audience

+### Content

+#### Title page

+#### Table of contents

+#### Biography

+#### Project/topic pages

+- Government work
+- Amsterdam Sinfonietta
+- Motions/Visual identity
+- Fields of work / jobs at studio dumbar